 The Story behind Cysteamine

-Cysteamine is a natural biological active ingredient that reduces the level of melanin in human skin.
-It removes brown spots, treats pigmented marks and produces a uniform and light skin complexion.
-Long established as very safe and potent, it was never applied to skin depigmentation – until Cysteamine Cream®.
+Cysteamine is a natural biological active ingredient that reduces melanin in human skin.
+It removes brown spots, reduces pigmented marks and produces a uniform and light skin complexion.
+Long established as very safe and potent, it was never applied to skin pigment correction – until Cysteamine Cream®.
 Discover the story behind.

 Naturally present in human cells